Working through grief

 Alternatively you may feel more comfortable with pictures or diagrams.

 Some people find the experience of someone else who has been through a similar situation invaluable.
-Contact Console to help you find a support group that may be near your area.
 Your local phone book has details of doctors and community health centre in your area.

 The grief journey